Ruchielle/Global-Superstore-Sales-Performance-Analysis/README.md

 ### Project Overview
  - This project solves a common business problem in a retail store understanding where a global company is making its money, which products and regions are driving growth, and where operational barriers are slowing things down.
-By analyzing four years of company sales records (from 2011 to 2014) for Global Superstore, this project turns raw, messy transactional data into a clear, interactive two-page dashboard.
+By analyzing four years of company sales records (from 2011 to 2014) for Global Superstore, this project turns raw, messy transactional data into a clear, interactive two page dashboard.
 This helps management see exactly which categories bring in the highest revenue, which regions perform best, and how shipping times impact operations so they can make smarter business decisions.

 ### Project Objectives

  - Import, clean, and prepare the Global Superstore dataset in Power BI using Power Query.

- - Build calculated columns and measures to handle totals, profit margins, order rankings, and time-based growth.
+ - Build calculated columns and measures to handle totals, profit margins, order rankings, and time based growth.

  - Analyze sales and profit performance across different product categories, sub-categories, and geographic regions.